Exactness and the topology of the space of invariant random equivalence relations: Introduction

 \section{Introduction}

-Invariant random equivalence relations (IREs) on groups were first introduced by Tucker-Drob \cite{TDthesis} and later studied by Kechris \cite{KechrisSpaceOfEqRels}.
-Let $\Gamma$ be a countable discrete group and let $\cal E \subset 2^{\Gamma\times \Gamma}$ denote the standard Borel space of equivalence relations on $\Gamma$.
+Let $\Gamma$ be a countable discrete group and let $\cal E \subseteq 2^{\Gamma\times \Gamma}$ denote the standard Borel space of equivalence relations on $\Gamma$.
 An \textbf{invariant random equivalence relation (IRE)} is a Borel probability measure $\rho$ on $\cal E$ which is invariant under the left shift action $\Gamma \actson \cal E$.
 A \textbf{finite IRE} is an IRE $\rho$ such that $\rho$-almost every equivalence relation has only finite classes.
+Invariant random equivalence relations (IREs) on groups were first introduced by Tucker-Drob \cite{TDthesis} and later studied by Kechris \cite{KechrisSpaceOfEqRels}.

 In this paper, we primarily concern ourselves with amenability of IREs.
 An \textbf{amenable IRE} is an IRE $\rho$ for which there exist Borel maps $\lambda_n\colon \cal E \to \Prob (\Gamma)$ such that for $\rho$-almost every $r\in \cal E$ and for every $g\in [e]_r$,